Office of Residence Life and Housing

 To check out an appointment must be made with your Resident Assistant at least 24 hours in advance so that he or she can inspect your room/suite before you leave for Winter or Summer breaks, or if you are withdrawing from housing at any point in the Academic Year, including as a result of disciplinary action.
 Checking out through the front desk does not constitute a proper check out; it must be with your RA, unless your RA makes other arrangements.
 You will be provided with information regarding room cleanliness and condition before your check-out appointment.

 Your room should be prepared for inspection, i.e., clean and damage-free, BEFORE the R.A. arrives for your appointment.
 The R.A. will meet with you at the designated time and review with you the Room Condition Report completed at the beginning of the semester.
 A professional staff member will also inspect your room after the building has closed and document any additional damage that the R.A. may have overlooked, and to assess final damage assessment and costs which will be placed on your student account, or taken from your deposit if you are not returning.

-For Winter Break (Summit and Timberline Villages Only), your room must be cleaned, all plugs must be unplugged, refrigerators must be emptied, trash removed from the rooms, and all common areas (living rooms and bathrooms) must be cleaned before your appointment with the R.A.
+For Winter Break (Summit and Timberline Villages as well as first year housing in Shavano House Only), your room must be cleaned, all plugs must be unplugged, refrigerators must be emptied, trash removed from the rooms, and all common areas (living rooms and bathrooms) must be cleaned before your appointment with the R.A.
 All lights must be turned off, blinds closed, and your keys returned to the R.A. before departure.
 The R.A. will document any damages and you will be charged for materials and labor to repair the damage.